dotd/RLMDP/TwoDim/README.md

 # Two Dimensional MDPs

-In this section we describe how
+In this section we describe a two dimensional experiments doing